vitaly-t/read-ini/README.md

 }
 ```

+### Environment Variables

-To set environment variable from the output, you can use this helper:
+To set environment variables from the output, you can use this helper:

 ```ts
 function setEnvironmentVars(vars: { [name: string]: any }): void {